CristianCabSan/LUMES/README.md

 latency; not all combinations are run (time budget); the per-epoch pruning ground truth uses phmlc's `×1.05` heuristic; the ARIMA grid is bounded (phmlc's full grid is intractable per-epoch) and its order is selected once per run then reused.

+## Disclaimer
+This README may not reflect the latest implementation details or be fully up to date.
+Its purpose is to provide a high-level overview of the repository along with a brief guide to help get started.